lucas-santoni/blog.geographer.fr/content/pages/about.md

 This is why I use Twitter's [Twemoji](https://twemoji.twitter.com/) to ensure consistent and uniform emoji rendering across all browsers and operating systems.

+Happily made in 🇫🇷, the most beautiful country in the world...